johncaruso/servicenow/CONTRIBUTING.md

-# Contribute to Servicenow repository
+# Contribute to this project

 This guide details how to use issues and pull requests to improve the shared code samples on this repository.

 Please stick as close as possible to the guidelines.
 That way we ensure quality guides and easy to merge requests.

-Your Pull Request will be reviewed by one of our devs/volunteers and you will be asked to reformat it if needed.
-We don't bite and we will try to be as flexible as possible, so don't get intimidated by the extent of the guidelines :)

 For better maintainance and clarity, some naming guidelines should be followed.
-See details in each section below.

 ## Pull Request title